dashanshen/classic-papers/README.md

 # classic-papers
-This project contains several classic papers in meteorology.
+This project contains many classic papers in meteorology with briefly introduction to them.
+Citations of these paper (in AMS style) are also provided.